Dre Campbell Farm

 1. Basil

 Basil is among the pest-deterrent plants that keep away mosquitoes and house flies.
-It also works well at controlling thrips, gnats, whiteflies, spiders, and aphids.
+It also controls thrips, gnats, whiteflies, spiders, and aphids.

-Another perk is that it grows easily in a pot, so you can have some in your kitchen as well as outside in your garden.
+Another perk is that it grows well in a pot, so you can have some in your kitchen and garden.

 Purchase basil seeds online.